-Carefully select prospects for capital campaign success.
 If you have a campaign management tool, this is where it will really shine.
-Use it to easily find the high-quality, major gift-qualified prospects and donors to generate the maximum funds.
+Use it to easily find high-quality, major gift-qualified prospects and donors to generate the maximum funds.

-Plan your kickoff!
 Your quiet phase will go by more quickly than you expect.
-When it ends, that’s your chance to kick off with an exciting event to showcase your efforts and campaign achievements while announcing your formalized goal to the public and celebrate your donors.
+When it ends, that’s your chance to kick off with an exciting event to showcase your efforts and campaign achievements while announcing your formalized goal to the public and celebrating your donors.

 The quiet phase of any capital campaign is only quiet for one group—the public.
 The hard work you put in during this time will directly impact your ultimate success, so make sure to set yourself up for greatness by developing clear strategies directly related to achieving your fundraising goal.